opendatahub-io/architecture-decision-records/architecture/components/dashboard/README.md

 More details:

 * Initially there was an intent to have Projects created by the Dashboard to have specific flows to provide to users; this since has become a point of confusion and frustration trying to extend existing Projects
-* Projects created in the Dashboard have a `openshift.io/dashboard` label to indicate they are Dashboard Data Science Projects
+* Projects created in the Dashboard have a `opendatahub.io/dashboard` label to indicate they are Dashboard Data Science Projects
-    * Note: This concept is deprecated, it is adding no value and is adding confusion to the concept of "what is a DS Project"
 * Some namespaces are ignored despite permissions, these are namespaces that are not intended for data science flows (infrastructure namespaces, configuration namespaces, etc)
-* Most resources within projects have the `openshift.io/dashboard` label to help indicate their intent for Data Science flows
+* Most resources within projects have the `opendatahub.io/dashboard` label to help indicate their intent for Data Science flows
     * Note: There is a goal to reduce this to pure K8s resources and all AI custom resources (Notebook, ServingRuntimes, InferenceServices, etc) should not need the label

+> Note: You can read more about `opendatahub.io/dashboard` in [Dashboard K8s Labels & Annotations](./k8sLabelsAndAnnotations.md#opendatahubiodashboard)

 ## Dashboard Custom Resource Definitions (CRDs)